MicrosoftDocs/win32/desktop-src/direct3dhlsl/dcl-resource-structured--sm5---asm-.md

 ---
 title: dcl_resource structured (sm5 - asm)
-description: Declare a shader resource input and assign it to a t\ - a placeholder register for the resource. ms.assetid: 87FC8A56-9DB2-424B-889C-2AB59885DA13 ms.topic: reference ms.date: 05/31/2018
+description: Declare a shader resource input and assign it to a t\ - a placeholder register for the resource. | dcl_resource structured (sm5 - asm) ms.assetid: 87FC8A56-9DB2-424B-889C-2AB59885DA13 ms.topic: reference ms.date: 05/31/2018